Industrial Alchemy: Real Ores & Chemistry

 • electronics materials and component preparation

-• packaged electronic logistics such as reels, trays, and assembly kits
+• packaged electronics logistics such as reels, trays, and assembly kits

-• Recipe Book readability and clearer machine roles
+• clearer Recipe Book grouping and machine-role separation

-The mod is intended to make the factory feel more like an industrial site: crushers, furnaces, chemical plants, waste treatment, component assembly, and specialist intermediate production all become meaningful parts of progression.
+The factory should feel more like an industrial site: crushers, furnaces, chemical plants, waste treatment, component assembly, and specialist intermediate production all become meaningful parts of progression.

 Gameplay Style